Do you need to access immediate liquidity?

 Flexibility without disrupting your investment strategy

-By borrowing against your assets rather than selling them, you can keep your investment strategy on track and defer any capital gains taxes that might result from selling securities to meet your short-term cash needs.
+Borrowing against your assets rather than selling them can help you keep your investment strategy on track and defer any capital gains taxes that might result from selling securities to meet your short-term cash needs.
 There is no set repayment schedule, as long as you maintain the required level of equity in your account.
 You can repay any amount at any time by making a deposit or selling securities.

 Some of these risks include: